OTEL Ingest Guide

 ServiceRadar emits capability lifecycle metrics whenever the core service records a capability event:

 serviceradar_core_capability_events_total(counter) – increments on every capability snapshot written to CNPG.
-Key attributes:capability: logical capability string (icmp,snmp,sysmon,poller, …)service_type: poller/agent/checker service type (if available)recorded_by: poller ID or component that produced the eventstate: normalized state stored alongside the snapshot (ok,failed,degraded,unknown)
+Key attributes:capability: logical capability string (icmp,snmp,sysmon,gateway, …)service_type: gateway/agent/checker service type (if available)recorded_by: gateway ID or component that produced the eventstate: normalized state stored alongside the snapshot (ok,failed,degraded,unknown)

 Suggested PromQL examples once the OTEL collector exports to Prometheus: